North Sea storm prevents rescue of sailors from blazing cargo ship

 “The weather is bad and that limits our options,” Fjeld said.

-A severe storm, with winds gusting up to 180 km per hour (110 mph) and waves up to 15 meters (50 feet) high, was moving across the Norwegian Sea on Saturday night, also creating rough conditions further south in the North Sea.
+A severe storm, with winds gusting up to 180 km per hour (110 mph) and waves up to 15 metres (50 feet) high, was moving across the Norwegian Sea on Saturday night, also creating rough conditions further south in the North Sea.
+(Reporting by Balazs Koranyi; Editing by Kevin Liffey)